 Cornelia is also well used to designing training programmes.
 Running events such as seminars, workshops and clinics for those wishing to understand more about how specific markets are developing and what challenges and opportunities lie ahead.
 She has an extensive network to draw from, of specialists with up-to-the-minute knowledge and expertise.

-Working as a Retail Gallery Manager and Craft and Giftware Buyer in Dublin (the old DESIGNyard, East Essex Street 1993-1998), she was involved in setting up and running the first applied arts centre in Temple Bar.
+Working as a Retail Gallery Manager and Craft and Giftware Buyer in Dublin (the old DESIGNyard, East Essex Street, Temple Bar 1993-1998), she was involved in setting up and running the first applied arts centre in Ireland.
 She also worked as a Commissioning Agent working on corporate gift development and large scale site-specific art commissions (e.g Dublin Castle gardens, Chester Beatty Library).

 Prior to the Temple Bar experience she worked as a freelance project manager in Dublin after college (UCD-BA and H. dip Ed), spending 4 years with the Arts Council (Merrion Square) and Douglas Hyde Gallery (Trinity College), working with exhibitions and visual artists.